 A digital rectal examination (DRE) may produce enough stimulation to cause forceful expulsion of fecal matter after the exam is complete.

-Surgical resection of bowel is typically performed to remove the aganglionic section of the bowel, thus restoring motility and relieving obstruction.
+Surgical resection of the bowel is typically performed to remove the aganglionic section of the bowel, thus restoring motility and relieving obstruction.
 Anal stricture and incontinence may occur following a pull-through surgical procedure.
 Chronic problems of constipation and fecal incontinence may occur after surgery.

 The patient may need a temporary colostomy after surgery is performed to resect the bowel.
 A colostomy will facilitate waste removal while the bowel heals.
-The earlier the diagnosis of the condition is made, the proximal bowel may not distend extremely.
+The earlier the diagnosis of the condition is made, the more likely the proximal bowel may not distend extremely.
 This allows for a primary pull-through (Soave) surgery and the elimination of needing to have a temporary colostomy.